-- Dump a box of yellow cake mix (just the dry cake mix) all over the top of the peaches, spreading it out evenly with your fingers if need be.
+- Dump a box of yellow cake mix (just the dry cake mix) all over the top of the peaches, spreading it out evenly with a spatula if need be.
 Also, sprinkle the cinnamon over the cake mix.

 - Sprinkle chopped pecans over the cake mix.

-- Then thinly slice the butter over every inch of the top of the cake.
+- With a small knife, thinly slice the butter over every inch of the top of the cake.

-Then you just bake it for about an hour, per the instructions in the recipe card below.
+Then you just bake it at 350ºF for about an hour, and it's time to eat.
 Easy peasy!

 This is a delicious dessert to serve at a potluck or get together.
 And it's easy to throw together in a short amount of time.

-While it's best served warm, I do recommend you place any remaining leftovers in the fridge.
+While it's best served warm, I do recommend you place any remaining leftovers in an airtight container in the fridge.